vburckhardt/markdown-llm-corrector/samples/landing-zone_corrected.md

 #### ssh_keys variable

-Users can specify a name and, if desired, a public key.
-If the `public_key` parameter is not provided, the SSH key is retrieved using a `data` block.
+Users can add a name and optionally a public key.
+If `public_key` is not provided, the SSH key is retrieved using a `data` block.

 ```terraform
   type = list(